d4rkr00t/aik/README.md

 #### Pre-installing NPM Modules

-If project contains `package.json`, Aik will automatically pre-install npm modules defined in it if needed before trying to compile an entry point.
+If a project contains `package.json`, Aik will automatically pre-install npm modules defined in it if needed before trying to compile an entry point.

-### Relative Module Pathes
+### Relative Module Paths
 Let's assume such project structure:

 ```